Commando: United Kingdom

 British Commandos wearing the green beret and carrying the Bergen rucksack during the Normandy landings, June 1944.

 In 1940, the British Army formed "independent companies", later reformed as battalion sized "commandos", thereby reviving the word.
-The British intended that their commandos be small, highly mobile surprise raiding and military reconnaissance forces.
+The British intended that their commandos be small, highly mobile, surprise raiding and military reconnaissance forces.
 They intended them to carry all they needed and not remain in field operations for more than 36 hours.
 Army Commandos were all volunteers selected from existing soldiers still in Britain.

-During the war the British Army Commandos spawned several other famous British units such as the Special Air Service, the Special Boat Service and the Parachute Regiment.
+During the war, the British Army Commandos spawned several other famous British units, including the Special Air Service, the Special Boat Service, and the Parachute Regiment.
 The British Army Commandos themselves were never regimented and were disbanded at the end of the war.

 The Special Operations Executive (SOE) also formed commando units from British and displaced European personnel (e.g., Cichociemni) to conduct raiding operations in occupied Europe.
-They also worked in small teams, such as the SAS, which was composed of ten or fewer commandos because that was better for special operations.
+They also worked in small teams, such as the SAS, which consisted of 10 or fewer commandos, because that was better suited to special operations.
 One example is Norwegian Independent Company 1, which destroyed heavy water facilities in Norway in 1941.

 The Royal Navy also controlled Royal Navy Beach Parties, based on teams formed to control the evacuation of Dunkirk in 1940.
-These were later known simply as RN Commandos, and they did not see action until they successfully fought for control of the landing beaches (as in the disastrous Dieppe Raid of 19 August 1942).
+These were later known simply as RN Commandos.
+They did not see action until they successfully fought for control of the landing beaches (as in the disastrous Dieppe Raid of 19 August 1942).
 The RN Commandos, including Commando "W" from the Royal Canadian Navy, saw action on D-Day.

 The Commando Memorial unveiled in 1952 in Scotland is dedicated to the British Commandos of the Second World War.

-In 1942, the Royal Navy's nine Royal Marines infantry battalions were reorganized as Commandos, numbered from 40 to 48, joining the British Army Commandos in combined Commando Brigades.
-After the war the Army Commandos were disbanded.
+In 1942, the Royal Navy's nine Royal Marines infantry battalions were reorganized as Commandos, numbered 40 to 48, and joined the British Army Commandos in combined Commando Brigades.
+After the war, the Army Commandos were disbanded.
 The Royal Marines form an enduring Brigade-strength capability as 3 Commando Brigade with supporting Army units.

 The Royal Air Force also formed 15 commando units in 1942, each of which was 150 strong.
-These units consisted of trained technicians, armourers and maintainers who had volunteered to undertake the commando course.
-These Royal Air Force Commandos accompanied the Allied invasion forces in all theatres; their main role was to allow the forward operation of friendly fighters by servicing and arming them from captured air fields.
-However, due to the forward position of these airfields, the RAF Commandos were also trained to secure and make safe these airfields and to help defend them from enemy counterattack.
+These units consisted of trained technicians, armourers, and maintainers who had volunteered to undertake the commando course.
+These Royal Air Force Commandos accompanied the Allied invasion forces in all theatres; their main role was to allow the forward operation of friendly fighters by servicing and arming them from captured airfields.
+However, due to the forward position of these airfields, the RAF Commandos were also trained to secure and make them safe and to help defend them against enemy counterattacks.